pdehaye/pdehaye.github.io/posts/edtech-policies-part-ii.rst

    -- *Force majeure* clause 19.6 of University of Colorado Boulder contract (emphasis mine)

-I don't know if those risks are sorted in any way, but I can't help but notice that *act of God* sits right between *labor dispute* and *failure of the Internet*.
+I don't know if those risks are sorted in any way, but can't help but notice that *act of God* sits right between *labor dispute* and *failure of the Internet*.